Company Start Up

 2. Let’s say the official start day of my business is March 2009 but I bought expense (start up cost) in December 2008 a prior year can you still deduct it since it was in 2008 and not in 2009?

-3. Last question I know the 5,000.00 rule but how would a bookkeeper journal entry that so that the cpa or tax person can take that sec 125 deduction?
 Like normally I would debit the expense and credit cash but that’s when the business has started what happens if I have 300.00 in office supplies for start up costs?
 How would I journal entry that then.

 I would really appreciate your help I am a bookkeeper trying to get more knowledge and I would like to understand this better.
 Thank you.

-Thank you for you questions.
+Thank you for your company start up bookkeeping questions.

 1) Yes